alexwlchan/alexwlchan.net/src/_drafts/egyptian-mixtape.md

 One of the reasons I enjoy cross-stitch is that I can just follow the instructions in the pattern, and soon I have something that looks nice.
 This piece exemplifies that more than most -- once I'd worked out the repetition, I could keep stitching without having to refer back to the cross-stitch pattern.
-Indeed, I even spotted a few mistakes in the cross-stitch pattern.
+Indeed, I even spotted a few places where the cross-stitch pattern deviated from the repetition, and I was able to fix hem.

-This isn't my biggest or most interesting piece, but it was fun to make and it adds a splash of colour to a previously blank wall.
+This isn't my biggest or most interesting piece, but it was fun and easy to make, and it adds a splash of colour to a previously blank wall.

 [issue6]: https://xstitchmag.com/product/issue-6/
 [WorksByABC]: https://www.worksbyabc.com/